isomerpages/moe-bendemeersec/_academic-curriculum/Craft and Technology.md

 description: ""
 ---
 <h4><strong>Our Learning Outcomes</strong></h4>
-<p>The elective subjects aim to develop students in three key areas.
-First,
+<p>We seek to nurture critical thinking, courageous leadership and civic
-they foster holistic development by exposing students to a variety of disciplines, such as art, design, business, and music, which builds creativity, critical thinking, and practical skills.
-Second, they encourage active learning, where students take responsibility for their own growth, developing curiosity, adaptability, and the skills needed for continuous personal and professional development.
-Finally, these subjects promote civic responsibility, teaching students to work in teams, show empathy, and contribute positively to society as responsible and engaged citizens.</p>
+responsibility in our students by exposing them to diverse disciplines such as art, design, business, and music.
+Through our curriculum, we cultivate well-rounded individuals who are team players and committed to serving others.</p>
 <h4><strong>Our Approach</strong></h4>
 <p>The department aims to create an engaging learning environment that helps
 students succeed both personally and academically.
-By using diverse teaching methods like Differentiated Instruction, Inquiry-Based Learning, and Collaborative Learning, they address each student's unique needs.
-Incorporating Authentic Learning, Technology-Based Lessons, Activity-Based Lessons, and Problem-Based Learning connects students with real-world challenges, boosting their critical thinking and problem-solving skills.
-This combination of approaches ensures students are well-prepared for the demands of a changing world.</p>
+We do so by incorporating Authentic Learning, Activity-Based Lessons, and Problem-Based Learning that help to connect students with real-world challenges, boosting their critical thinking and problem-solving skills.
+This combination of approaches ensures students are well-prepared for the demands of a changing world</p>
 <h4><strong>Our Signature Programmes and Activities</strong></h4>
 <ul data-tight="true" class="tight">
 <li>